Magnum-Opus-2-0/Rooty-Tooty-Gas-Computey/README.md

 - `year`: The year of the user's car.
 - `make`: The make of the user's car.
 - `model`: The model of the user's car.
+- `fuelType`: The recommended fuel type for the user's car.
 - `option`: The option/trim of the user's car.
 - `tankSize`: The size of the user's gas tank in gallons.
 - `tankFill`: The current fill of the user's gas tank as a percentage.

-The first 9 cookies are saved after the user enters their car option. `tankSize` and `tankFill` are saved as soon as the user inputs them.
+The first 10 cookies are saved after the user enters their car option. `tankSize` and `tankFill` are saved as soon as the user inputs them.